-2 Please refer to the Policy on Substantive Change.
+&lt;sup>2 Please refer to the Policy on Substantive Change.

-When a student has completed 75% of an academic degree and educational program in the closing institution and chooses to continue at another institution, arrangements shall be made to permit that student to complete the requirements for a degree and educational program elsewhere, but to receive the degree and educational program from the closed institution.
-The receiving institution must provide an educational program that is of acceptable quality and reasonably similar in content, structure, and scheduling to that provided by the institution that is closing.
-Such arrangements should also include provision for continuation of the institution's accreditation by the Commission for this purpose only.
 These steps normally require the institution to continue as a legal organization for 12 to 18 months beyond the closing date, but any such arrangements must be established in careful consultation with the appropriate authorities and with their written consent.
 The institution that is closing must demonstrate that it shall remain stable, carry out its mission, meet all obligations to existing students, and demonstrate that it can provide students access to the programs and services without requiring them to move or travel substantial distances.
 The institution must provide students information about additional charges and costs, if any.